Sadyr Japarov: Second Kyrgyz Revolution and the 2010 election

 In 2010, President Bakiyev was overthrown in the Kyrgyz Revolution of 2010.
 As a result of interethnic clashes that took place soon in Osh and Jalal-Abad, Japarov and his associates took an active part, which according to their own statements, they tried to prevent clashes.
-However they were accused by opponents in supporting the Kyrgyz nationalists.
+However, they were accused by opponents in actively supporting the Kyrgyz nationalists and provoking the conflict.

-In the October 2010 elections, he was re-elected as a member of Supreme Council on the party list of Ata-Zhurt which led by Kamchybek Tashiev, which won the majority of seats.
+Following the revolution, Japarov was re-elected as a member of Supreme Council on the party list of Ata-Zhurt led by Kamchybek Tashiev, which won the majority of seats in the 2010 parliamentary election.
 From there, he became the chairman of the Committee on Judicial and Legal issues.